Darrell Henderson Player Prop Bets for NFL Week 10 | Los Angeles vs. San Francisco 11/15/2021

 Matchup vs. San Francisco

-- Henderson has averaged 38.2 rushing yards per game in his four career matchups against the 49ers, 30.3 fewer yards than his over/under in Monday's game.
+- Henderson's 38.2 rushing yards per game in his four career matchups against the 49ers are 32.3 fewer yards than his over/under in Monday's game.

-- Henderson, in four matchups versus the 49ers, has not run for a TD.
+- Henderson, in four matchups against the 49ers, has not run for a TD.

-- In terms of defending against the run, the 49ers are 26th in the league, conceding 131.6 yards per game.
+- Conceding 131.6 rushing yards per game, the 49ers have the 26th-ranked run defense in the NFL.

-- The Rams are up against the NFL's 30th-ranked defense when it comes to rushing TDs allowed (12 this year).
+- The Rams are up against the NFL's 30th-ranked defense when it comes to rushing TDs allowed (12 this season).

 Recent Performances

-- Against the Titans last week, Henderson rushed 11 times for 55 yards (five yards per attempt).
+- Last week against the Titans, Henderson racked up 55 yards on 11 carries (averaging five yards per carry).

-- In his last three games, Henderson has taken 40 carries for 190 yards (63.3 per game) and one touchdown.
+- In his last three games, Henderson has 190 rushing yards (63.3 per game) on 40 carries with one touchdown.

-- Henderson also has seven catches for 25 yards (8.3 per game) and one touchdown.
+- And he has added seven catches for 25 yards (8.3 per game) and one receiving TD.

 Henderson's Los Angeles Teammates